GoHypernet/Galileo-examples/README.md

-# Galileo application example repository
+# Galileo application example repository for Windows applications

 This repository contains a number of examples, representing many frameworks, that can be deployed through Galileo with no additional setup.